-Why is ABI a (necessary) first step in compression therapy?
+Why is Ankle-Brachial Index (ABI) a (necessary) first step in compression therapy?

 Both arterial wounds and venous ulcers require treatment, but the exact methods differ greatly for each condition and may even be mutually exclusive.
 Venous ulcers are usually managed with a combination of bed rest, leg elevation and compression therapy, while more severe cases require surgical intervention (6).
 The most used management method is compression therapy, which is usually well tolerated by the patient and prevents occurrence of new venous ulcers.
 However, it is not without drawbacks: patients with congestive heart failure have difficulty tolerating compression therapy as do those with peripheral neuropathy (7).